ianmurrays/ianmurrays.github.io/index.markdown

 # Who?

-I'm a Software Engineer with more than 10 years of experience developing software of all kinds.
-From web development to backend development, I've been through PHP, Ruby, Node, MySQL, Postgres, Firebase, and even iOS development.
+I’m a Software Engineer with more than 15 years of experience developing software of all kinds.
+From web development to backend development, I’ve been through PHP, Ruby, Node, MySQL, Postgres, Firebase, and even iOS development.

-I'm very detail-focused, and I do my best to produce well tested, maintainable software that will always be an asset to you.
+I’m very detail-focused, and I do my best to produce well tested, maintainable software.
+Most of my career has been about creating backend and frontend applications from scratch, from architecture to deployment and production maintenance.

+I've maintained very large iOS applications, created various full-stack web applications in Ruby on Rails, created and maintained Single-Page Applications using Angular, and created billing systems from scratch using Ruby.

 # What?